bpurkuti/PythonBankAPI/README.md

 ## Description

    The Banking App API is a Server-side application that facilitates the management of Client's Bank Accounts.
 A client create new accounts of various categories.
 Clients can deposit or withdraw funds from the account as well as close out accounts.

-## Purpose

-   We want to see that you can meet deadlines and that you can code.
-You are expected to complete the following requirements and give a 5 minute presentation of your project to our QC team.

-## Requirements
+Used Python/Flask to create the API.
+PostgreSQL as the RDBMS and Postman for testing our API through http requests.

+## I looked at these requirements before starting the project.
 1. All endpoints listed below must have a Postman test verifying functionality
 2. Data is stored in a database.
 3. Data Access is performed through the use of Data Access Objects.